djjtyn/CoffeeChoice/readme.md

 Python Validation was done using the Python validator found at https://extendsclass.com/python-tester.html.
 This validation test returned no errors.

 ##  Responsive Design
-I have ensure that the site works well on all screen sizes by making use of the Bootstrap grid system.
+I have ensured that the site works well on all screen sizes by making use of the Bootstrap grid system.
 I have tested this using Google Dev tools and checked what the site looks like on screens of different sizes.

 ##  Stripe
 I have tested that Stripe is taking payments effectively by using a test card whilst running Stripe in test mode.
 The card details I have been using are:<br>